Lim Giong

 Lim Giong (林強 (Lín Qiáng, Lîm Kiông); born 7 June 1964) is a Taiwanese musician, DJ, actor, and an active figure in the Taiwanese experimental electronic music scene.
 He is known for recording rock songs in Taiwanese Hokkien, starting with his first hit song "Marching Forward" in 1990.
 He is also known as writing film scores for directors such as Hou Hsiao-hsien, Jia Zhangke, and Bi Gan.
-His has received numerous awards for his work, including the Cannes Soundtrack Award in 2015 for The Assassin.
+He has received numerous awards for his work, including the Cannes Soundtrack Award in 2015 for The Assassin.

 Early life

 Lim was born in Changhua, later moving to Taichung where his parent ran a small food stall.
 He was educated in public schools and can speak Mandarin fluently, but he chose to sing in the local dialect Taiwanese Hokkien.
 After he finished his service in the army in 1988, he went to Taipei with the intention of pursuing a music career, and spent the next two years working in restaurants and beer halls.